obonaventure/cnp3/book/network/network.rst

 An IPv4 address is used to identify an interface on a router or a host.
 A router has thus as many IPv4 addresses as the number of interfaces that it has in the datalink layer.
 Most hosts have a single datalink layer interface and thus have a single IPv4 address.
 However, with the growth of wireless, more and more hosts have several datalink layer interfaces (e.g. an Ethernet interface and a WiFi interface).
 These hosts are said to be `multihomed`.
 A multihomed host with two interfaces has thus two IPv4 addresses.

 An important point to be defined in a network layer protocol is the allocation of the network layer addresses.
 A naive allocation scheme would be to provide an IPv4 address to each host when the host is attached to the Internet on a first come first served basis.
 With this solution, a host in Belgium could have address 2.3.4.5 while another host located in Africa would use address 2.3.4.6.
-Unfortunately, this would force all routers to maintain a route for all hosts.
-The figure below shows a simple enterprise networks with two routers and three hosts and the associated routing tables if such isolated addresses were used.
+Unfortunately, this would force all routers to maintain a specific route towards each host.
+The figure below shows a simple enterprise network with two routers and three hosts and the associated routing tables if such isolated addresses were used.

 .. figure:: fig/network-fig-056-c.png
    :align: center